Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Interpretation of clustering outcome

 The interpretation of the clustering outcome is primarily done visually, in both parameter and observable space.
 This information is linked via a consistent color mapping to show the cluster assignment across views.
 Note that some visualizations discussed here would also be useful without any clustering information, but the grouping provided by the outcome simplifies comparison across the two spaces.

-The full set of interpretation diagnostics has been implemented in the interactive user interface, allowing the user to explore the outcome with different clustering settings (coordinate representation, distance metric, linkage, number of clusters).
+By using a set of interpretation diagnostics in an interactive interface we can explore the outcome with different cluster settings in detail.
 The interactive setting provides important benefits: the results can change drastically depending on the choices made, and we learn about the result by exploring different combinations and by directly comparing different settings.